AlamoEngine-Tools/eaw.modinfo/README.md

 This tag specifies the fully qualified mod name, e.g. "Republic at War", "Thrawn's Revenge: Imperial Civil War", "Awakening of the Rebellion" or "Yuuzhan Vong at War"

-### The `"description"` Tag [OPTIONAL]
+### The `"summary"` Tag [OPTIONAL]

-This tag allows you to include a description including Steam-flavoured BBCode.
+This tag allows you to include a short summary about the mod supporting Steam-flavoured BBCode.

 ### The `"icon"` Tag [OPTIONAL]

-The relative path to the mod's preview image.
-This will also be used for the Steam Preview image.
+The relative path to the mod's icon file.

-**WARNING**: This tag is *REQUIRED* if `steamdata` is used.

 ### The `"version"` Tag [OPTIONAL]